 If you are considering raising chickens on your land, you likely have several questions, and the most important one is how much raising the chickens will cost.
 While prices can fluctuate widely depending on where you live and other factors, including the pandemic, we’ve created a guide that we believe will help you get a basic idea of what you will need.
+You can expect to pay between $200 – $400 raising a small flock of chickens in a coop.
 Keep reading while we discuss adoption, annual expenses, vaccinations, food, and much more to help you make an informed decision.

 Bringing Home Chicks: One-Time Costs